 Visiting Hagia Sophia: A Memorable Experience

-Hagia Sophia is open to visitors from Tuesday to Sunday, with the following visiting hours:
+Hagia Sophia is open to visitors every day, with the following visiting hours:

-Please note that Hagia Sophia is closed on Mondays and during prayer times on Fridays.
-Also check prayers times.
+Please note that Hagia Sophia is still closed for tourists during prayer times (they are different every day depending on the daytime).
+You can check it here.

 Hagia Sophia is located in the historic Sultanahmet district of Istanbul, Turkey.
 See the location…